 Add/drop during the first four days of classes from 7am to 11:59pm.

-Option for Pass/Fail Grades in Summer Institutes Courses
+Option for Pass/Fail Grades in Summer Institute Courses

-- Students must follow the timeline shown on the Registration- Summer Institutes page, under "Changing Registration" to switch their grade system to Pass/Fail for a Summer Institute course.
+- Students must follow the timeline shown on the "Changing Registration" table to switch their grade system to Pass/Fail for a Summer Institute course.